AjayTripathy/kubecost-quickstart/README.md

 > kubectl apply -f helm.yaml

-sets up a suggestion for roles for your helm service
+Sets up a suggestion for roles for your helm service.

+Once the roles have been set up, navigate to the kubecost-quickstart home directory and run

 > helm install cost-analyzer --name cost-analyzer --namespace monitoring